KodyPay/kody-clientsdk-java6/README.md

 - `amount` - amount as a 2.dp decimal number, such as `"1.00"`
 - `showTips` - (optional) whether to show (true) or hide (false) the tip options.
 Default is (false)
 - `paymentMethod` - (optional) Settings to enable going straight to QR scanning
-  - `paymentMethodType` - Payment method type: CARD (default), ALIPAY, WECHAT
+  - `paymentMethodType` - (optional) Payment method type: CARD (default), E_WALLET
+  - `activateQrCodeScanner` - (optional) true to scan customer QR code, false to display QR code for customer scanning
 - `orderId` - unique order id (UUID) sent in request to prevent duplicate payments (if sent by client, the same `orderId` is returned by server)
+- `idempotencyUuid` - (optional) UUID for idempotency
+- `acceptsOnly` - (optional) List of accepted payment methods.
+If empty, all methods accepted

 #### PayResponse : Payment Response